-Essentially a quick, dry-brined lemon rind, this Quick Preserved Lemon Substitute makes a passable substitution when recipes call for the rind of a preserved lemon.
+Essentially dry-brined lemon rind, this Quick Preserved Lemon Substitute is an easy, passable alternative when recipes call for preserved lemon and you don't have any on hand.

 What are Preserved Lemons?

 Real preserved lemons are lemons that have been salted and packed into jars, and then allowed to ferment for several weeks to months.
-Fermentation naturally preserves the lemons, and the process results in a delicious condiment that features prominently in North African and Moroccan cuisine.
+Fermentation naturally preserves the lemons, and the process results in a delicious condiment that features prominently in many cuisines.

 Before we got to work, Chef Priscilla gave us a little history about Moroccan cuisine.
 We learned that Moroccan cuisine is considered one of the most important cuisines in the world, due in great part to the remarkable diversity of colonizers and immigrants who have influenced it over the last millennia.